sirusb/VIBES/README.md

 The `get_clusters()` function returns 5 variables/columns to the
 original object:

-1. N: probability (0-1) of belonging to cluster N.
+1. VCS.I: probability (0-1) of belonging to cluster VCS-I.
-2. IDN: probability (0-1) of belonging to cluster IDN.
+2. VCS.II: probability (0-1) of belonging to cluster VCS-II.
-3. IDD: probability (0-1) of belonging to cluster IDD.
+3. VCS.III: probability (0-1) of belonging to cluster VCS-III.
-4. D: probability (0-1) of belonging to cluster D.
+4. VCS.IV: probability (0-1) of belonging to cluster VCS-IV.
-5.  p_cluster: label (N, IDN, IDD, D) indicating to which cluster the profile belongs
+5.  p_cluster: label (VCS-I, VCS-II, VCS-III, VCS-IV) indicating to which cluster the profile belongs

 ## Contributing

-We welcome contributions to `VMC`.
+We welcome contributions to `VIBES`.
 Please submit a pull request or open an issue on the GitHub repository.

 ## License

-`VMC` is released under the MIT License.
+`VIBES` is released under the MIT License.

 ## Contact